 7 Chinese Brothers (Bob Byington | USA | 76 min.)

 Jason Schwartzman stars as Larry who, along with his trusty sidekick (Schwartzman's real-life French Bulldog, Arrow), goes through life as a misanthropic outcast, unable to retain employment or stable relationships - especially with his grandma, played with sharp timing and wit by Academy Award®-winner Olympia Dukakis.
 Landing at a Quick Lube, Larry finds himself falling for his new boss Lupe (Eleanore Pienta).
 Part absurdist comedy and part character portrait, 7 Chinese Brothers is a unique tale of people stuck within the confines of normalcy while they represent anything but.
-Co-starring Tunde Adebimpe (TV on the Radio) and Alex Karpovsky from Girls
+Co-starring Tunde Adebimpe (TV on the Radio) and Alex Karpovsky from Girls.

 __________________________________________________________________________